Namibia at a Glance

 Finding housing in Namibia can be difficult, especially in Windhoek, and standards vary widely.
 You should wait until you have arrived in Namibia and can actually view apartments or houses before you sign a rental contract.
-Most expats live in 3-4 bedroom houses, many with a pool.
+Most expats live in houses with three or four bedrooms, many with a pool.
 If you are living in Namibia on a short-term contract, you can rent corporate serviced apartments on a monthly basis.

-Before you begin your life in Namibia, you can start searching for accommodation at property.com.na.
+Before you begin your life in Namibia, you can start searching for accommodation at this Namibia property website.
 You can get in touch with real estate agents directly through this site, which will speed up your housing search considerably once you arrive.
 Another option is to get in touch with the expat community living in Namibia and see if anyone is leaving, as the turnover rate is quite high among expats.